Where to Buy

 GBM Assessment (Score: 8.5/10)

-Set in interwar Britain, the novel moves through the thoughts of Clarissa Dalloway as she prepares for an evening party, while a parallel narrative follows the shell-shocked veteran Septimus Warren Smith through the streets of London.
-The work's enduring cultural presence is reflected in Michael Cunningham's Pulitzer-winning novel The Hours and its 2002 film adaptation, both of which pay tribute to Woolf's achievement.
+Taking place interwar Britain, the novel moves through the thoughts of Clarissa Dalloway as she prepares for an evening party, while a parallel narrative follows the shell-shocked veteran Septimus Warren Smith through the streets of London.
+The work's abiding cultural presence is reflected in Michael Cunningham's Pulitzer-winning novel The Hours and its 2002 film adaptation, both of which pay tribute to Woolf's achievement.

 Weimar Culture, 1924-1926